rear/rear-user-guide/docs/issues/index.md

 - [\#3330 Issue](2024-10-15.3330.issue.closed.md) `closed`: Why ReaR does not make important vars available as env vars for PRE/POST\_BACKUP\_SCRIPT ?
 - [\#3331 PR](2024-10-17.3331.pr.merged.md) `merged`: Use `OS_MASTER_VERSION` for major releases
 - [\#3332 Issue](2024-10-17.3332.issue.closed.md) `closed`: Unable to boot recover image on SuSE Linux ppc
+- [\#3333 Issue](2024-10-21.3333.issue.closed.md) `closed`: Is it possible to build a IMG File of a SDcard from a running Raspberry PI ?
 - [\#3333 Issue](2024-10-21.3333.issue.open.md) `open`: Is it possible to build a IMG File of a SDcard from a running Raspberry PI ?
 - [\#3334 PR](2024-10-22.3334.pr.merged.md) `merged`: Fix get\_disklabel\_type(
 - [\#3335 Issue](2024-10-26.3335.issue.closed.md) `closed`: Is there any example configuration for creating a bootable medium and backup on one device?